ECS-Employee-Tracking-System/VMS-homework/README.md

 2. Data on page refreshes to correspond.

 General system notes
-System must be designed in an easily-usable manner and must handle errors or wrong inputs appropriately.
+System must be designed in an easily-usable manner and must handle errors or wrong inputs appropriately!